SS John Sherman

-The SS John Sherman, originally the USRC Sherman or USRC John Sherman was built for the United States Revenue Cutter Service in 1865 before being disposed of by the United States Government in 1872.
-It was a United States sidewheeler ship initially used as a Revenue Cutter on the Great Lakes of North America before being used for ferry service across Lake Michigan between the states of Michigan and Wisconsin.
-In 1874 the ship was chartered by Flint and Pere Marquette Railroad to become the first ship used by the company transporting freight and passengers.
+John Sherman, originally the United States Revenue Cutter Service cutter USRC John Sherman (or simply USRC Sherman), was built in 1865 before being disposed of by the United States Government in 1872.
+Initially deployed in government service on the Great Lakes of North America, she was sold in 1873 and used for ferry service across Lake Michigan between the states of Michigan and Wisconsin.
+In 1874 the ship was chartered by Flint and Pere Marquette Railroad to become the first steamer used by the company transporting freight and passengers.
+Converted to a barge in 1878, she was scrapped in 1893.